mimoduo/mimogear/docs/postcss/mimo.md

 ##Harmonica

-The harmonica partial styles the ordering of active content.
+The harmonica partial styles the ordering of active content within a harmonica.
 The $accordion-to-harmonica variable dictates when the accordion on smaller screens becomes a harmonica on larger screens.

 ##Lantern